opendistro-for-elasticsearch/sql/docs/user/interfaces/protocol.rst

 Description
 -----------

-You can also use CSV format to download result set as CSV.
+You can also use CSV format to download result set as CSV

 Example
 -------